 Even with these key social media marketing (SMM) strategies found pertinent to the current Asian social landscape, it is equally necessary to look more closely into each country and understand how these strategies work within different environments.

-Since Facebook is banned in the country, digital marketers must focus their attention on native platforms such as WeChat, Tencent QQ, Douyin (TikToK) and Sina Weibo.
-These multi-functional platforms are rich sources of social listening, which is an especially vital part of understanding China’s diverse social landscape.
+Since Facebook is banned in the country, digital marketers must focus their attention on native platforms such as WeChat, Weibo, Baidu, and Xiaohongshu (RED).
+These multifunctional platforms are rich sources of social listening, which is an especially vital part of understanding China’s diverse social landscape.

 Compared to the US, Chinese consumers are more receptive to direct brand communication on social platforms.
 Businesses are freer to interact with consumers directly without the worry of “invading” their private space since business is a normal part of the Chinese social landscape.
 As such, opening a direct online store can create a positive impact on your business.
 In general, personalized and cohesive content driven by strategies such as big data, KOL marketing, and short-form video marketing, with an emphasis on mobile, are effective in the country.

 Consumer data analytics, video marketing, and influencer marketing are also important SMM strategies in Hong Kong.
 However, unlike the rest of mainland China, its most popular social media platforms are Facebook, with a penetration rate of 82%, as well as YouTube and WhatsApp.

 In terms of mobile, some of Hong Kong’s most popular promotional tactics involve participation contests, “instant winner” promotions, mobile coupon incentives, and user polling apps.